project-open-data/project-open-data.github.io/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | URL
-**Usage Notes** | This field is not intended for an agency's homepage (e.g. www.agency.gov), but rather if a dataset has a human-friendly hub or landing page that users should be directed to for all resources tied to the dataset.
-This allows agencies to better specify what a visitor receives after selecting one of the agency's datasets on Data.gov or in third-party mashups.
+**Usage Notes** | This field is not intended for an agency’s homepage (e.g. www.agency.gov), but rather if a dataset has a human-friendly hub or landing page that users should be directed to for all resources tied to the dataset.
+This allows agencies to better specify what a visitor receives after selecting one of the agency’s datasets on Data.gov or in third-party mashups.
 **Example** |  `{"landingPage":"http://www.agency.gov/vegetables"}`

 {.table .table-striped}